The Good Muslim: Plot summary

 The central characters of the novel are Maya and Sohail.
 While A Golden Age tells their story before and during the liberation war of Bangladesh, The Good Muslim tells their story a decade after the war.

 In 1984, Maya returns home after almost a decade of absence and finds her beloved brother Sohail completely transformed.
 She still has the same revolutionary zeal, but Sohail has resorted to religiosity in its puritanical form and has become a charismatic religious leader, reflective of Bangladesh under the regime of General Hussain Muhammad Ershad, the President and dictator of Bangladesh who has promoted Islam over secularism.
 The ideological difference between Sohail and his sister creates a deep-seated schism in their minds.
 This difference is the central conflict in The Good Muslim.
 They have charted their own ways, opposite to each other's, of moving forward in the shadow of the tortuous history.
 Maya is a liberal-minded ‘village doctor’ who helps women victims of war.
 She performs abortions so that the women who had conceived as a result of rape do not have to carry the stigma.
 Thus she witnesses misery all the time, everywhere.
 Sohail's way of being a good Muslim is altogether different from his sister's.
-He has embraced a version of Islam as defined by the Tablig Jamaat, which shuns the joyful life filled with music, friends and liberal values.
+He has embraced a version of Islam as defined by the Tablighi Jamaat, which shuns the joyful life filled with music, friends and liberal values.
 Sohail wants to send his son to a madrasa and, as a result, a conflict ensues between them and comes to a devastating climax.